Welcome

 A direction in the contract sending the reader to another clause, schedule, annex, or document for related terms or definitions.

-Schedules will generally contain operative terms or technical details (e.g., payment formulas, templates, technical specifications).
+Schedules will generally contain operative terms or technical details (e.g., pricing formulas, templates, technical specifications).
 If a schedule or annex is not properly incorporated, or is missing, the contract may be incomplete or uncertain regarding those terms.
+Courts generally do not look to negotiation drafts to supplement missing contractual content; agreed wording governs.

 Annexes or appendices often host maps, plans, regulatory references, or documentation issued by third parties.
-These are only binding if the contract expressly states they are part of the agreement.
+These are only binding if the contract expressly states they are part of the agreement and identifies any priority in the event of inconsistency.

 Cross-Referencing: Drafting and Substantive Considerations